-Scavengers: The Striped Hyaena plays a crucial role in carcass removal, maintaining ecosystem hygiene.
+Scavengers: Striped Hyaena plays a crucial role in carcass removal and the maintenance of ecosystem hygiene.

-Aquatic Species: Turtles (e.g., Gangetic Softshell Turtle) and amphibians are integral to wetland ecosystems, contributing to nutrient cycling and serving as indicators of aquatic health.
+Aquatic Species: Turtles (e.g., Gangetic Softshell Turtles) and amphibians are integral to wetland ecosystems, contributing to nutrient cycling and serving as indicators of aquatic health.

-The presence of a robust assemblage of these functional groups signifies a relatively healthy ecosystem.
-The decline or loss of any of these species would have significant ripple effects, disrupting food webs and ecological processes.
+The presence of a robust assemblage of these functional groups indicates a relatively healthy ecosystem.
+The decline or loss of any of these species could have significant ripple effects, disrupting food webs and ecological processes.

 Discussion

-This biodiversity assessment of Bhimbandh Wildlife Sanctuary provides a vivid snapshot of its rich herpetofauna and mammal diversity, underscoring its ecological significance within the region.
-Beyond cataloging species, our study reveals a critical vulnerability: deficiencies in current baseline data collection practices.
+This biodiversity assessment of the Bhimbandh Wildlife Sanctuary provides a vivid snapshot of its rich herpetofauna and mammal diversity, underscoring its ecological significance within the region.
+Beyond cataloging species, our study revealed a critical vulnerability: deficiencies in current baseline data collection practices.
 The discovery of non-native species erroneously included in the original survey highlights significant flaws in initial species identification protocols.
-Such inaccuracies, akin to building a house on an unstable foundation, undermine the credibility of biodiversity inventories, misdirect conservation efforts, and distort our understanding of the sanctuary’s ecological composition.
+Such inaccuracies, akin to building a house on an unstable foundation, undermine the credibility of biodiversity inventories and misdirect conservation efforts, and distort our understanding of the sanctuary’s ecological composition.

-This finding emphasizes the urgent need for rigorous taxonomic verification by experienced experts and meticulous cross-referencing with authoritative, region-specific faunal lists in future assessments.
-Through careful validation and correction of the primary dataset—including the removal of species mistakenly listed as endemic to other continents—we have transformed a flawed resource into a robust, scientifically reliable baseline for the sanctuary.
-This process ensures a solid foundation for future conservation efforts.
+This finding emphasizes the urgent need for rigorous taxonomic verification by experienced experts and meticulous cross-referencing with authoritative region-specific faunal lists in future assessments.
+Through careful validation and correction of the primary dataset, including the removal of species mistakenly listed as endemic to other continents, we transformed a flawed resource into a robust and scientifically reliable baseline for the sanctuary.
+This process provides a solid foundation for future conservation efforts.

-Moreover, our study exposes a critical disconnect between global IUCN “Least Concern” classifications and the acute threats many species face within Bhimbandh.
-Despite stable global statuses, numerous species are experiencing population declines due to localized pressures such as poaching, habitat loss, human-wildlife conflict, and pollution.
-These regional threats paint a far grimmer picture than global assessments suggest, demonstrating that reliance on international classifications alone is inadequate for effective localized management.
+Moreover, our study reveals a critical disconnect between global IUCN “Least Concern’ classifications and the acute threats that many species face within Bhimbandh.
+Despite their stable global status, numerous species are experiencing population decline due to localized pressures, such as poaching, habitat loss, human-wildlife conflict, and pollution.
+These regional threats paint a far grimmer picture than global assessments suggest, demonstrating that reliance on international classification alone is inadequate for effective localized management.

-Conservation strategies must be tailored to the unique vulnerabilities and dynamics of Bhimbandh’s ecosystem.
+Conservation strategies must be tailored to the unique vulnerabilities and dynamics of Bhimbandh ecosystems.
 By highlighting the disparity between global statuses and regional realities—particularly for species listed under CITES Appendix I (e.g., Ganges Softshell Turtle, Sloth Bear) and Appendices II and III (e.g., Indian Flapshell Turtle, Indian Bullfrog)—our research advocates for region-specific interventions.
-This nuanced approach is essential for safeguarding Bhimbandh’s unique biodiversity and serves as a call to action to prioritize immediate, ground-level realities over broad global classifications.
+This nuanced approach is essential for safeguarding Bhimbandh’s unique biodiversity and serves as a call for action to prioritize immediate, ground-level realities over broad global classifications.

 Conclusion

-This research provides a comprehensive and validated assessment of herpetofauna and mammalian diversity in Bhimbandh Wildlife Sanctuary, identifying 25 reptile, 5 amphibian, and 13 mammal species.
-The study critically highlights the importance of robust taxonomic validation in biodiversity assessments, correcting significant inaccuracies in the initial survey data, such as erroneously listed non-native species.
-Analysis of conservation statuses, referencing the IUCN Red List, CITES Appendices, and India’s Wildlife (Protection) Act, 1972, reveals that several species, despite often being globally classified as “Least Concern,” face severe regional threats, underscoring the need for localized conservation efforts.
+This study provides a comprehensive and validated assessment of herpetofauna and mammalian diversity in the Bhimbandh Wildlife Sanctuary, identifying 25 reptiles, 5 amphibians, and 13 mammalian species.
+This study critically highlights the importance of robust taxonomic validation in biodiversity assessments by correcting significant inaccuracies in the initial survey data, such as erroneously listed non-native species.
+Analysis of conservation statuses, referring to the IUCN Red List, CITES Appendices, and India’s Wildlife (Protection) Act, 1972, reveals that several species, despite being globally classified as “Least Concern,” face severe regional threats, underscoring the need for localized conservation efforts.
 Endangered species, including the Ganges Softshell Turtle (Nilssonia gangetica) and Indian Narrow-headed Softshell Turtle (Chitra indica), along with Vulnerable species such as the Sloth Bear (Melursus ursinus), Four-horned Antelope (Tetracerus quadricornis), Indian Flapshell Turtle (Lissemys punctata), and Spotted Pond Turtle (Geoclemys hamiltonii), listed under CITES Appendix I or II, demand immediate attention.
-The ecological roles of these species are vital for maintaining the sanctuary’s ecosystem balance.
-Effective conservation hinges on integrated strategies that address human-wildlife coexistence, strengthen anti-poaching measures, and ensure continuous, accurate monitoring.
+The ecological roles of these species are vital for maintaining the sanctuary ecosystem balance.
+Effective conservation hinges on integrated strategies that address human-wildlife coexistence, strengthen anti-poaching measures, and ensure continuous and accurate monitoring.

 Recommendations